databrickslabs/overwatch/README.md

 Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
 They will be reviewed as time permits, but there are no formal SLAs for support.

 Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
-They will be reviewed as time permits, but there are no formal SLAs for support.
+They will be reviewed as time permits, but there are no formal SLAs for support..